 Ashwagandha supplements seem to benefit cognitive function in older people with neurodegenerative conditions like Alzheimer’s, Parkinson’s, and Huntington’s disease that cause cognitive impairment.
-When taken as a tea, powder form, or supplement, the herb can improve memory, attention, mental task performance, and reaction and information processing times.
+The herb can improve memory, attention, mental task performance, and reaction and information processing times when taken as a tea, powder form, or supplement.
 In addition, researchers have found that some compounds in Ashwagandha have antioxidant effects on the brain.

 5. Reduced Inflammation

 Some compounds in Ashwagandha seem to reduce inflammation by targeting inflammatory pathways and proteins.
-Researchers say that patients experiencing stress had a significant drop in C-reactive protein, IL-6, and TNF-α, all inflammatory markers.
+Researchers say that patients experiencing stress significantly dropped C-reactive protein, IL-6, and TNF-α, all inflammatory markers.
 Levels remained higher in the groups taking a placebo.